 My React Projects Structure

 Honestly, I am not going to take any credit for this project structure as my structure is based on Ryan Florence amazing gist found here.
 I am using a slightly modified/simplified version which looks like:

 As the gist from Ryan is very long I am going to try to simplify the explanation of the structure and more importantly why I find it so useful.
 Most of the files are self-explanatory but I am going to focus on the src folder structure.

-- components/ – This is where I put components that are going to be used across all parts of my application.
+- components/ - This is for components that are going to be used across all parts of the application.
 Examples of this would be Navbar, Cards and Button components.

 - router/ - Most of the projects I build have client-side routing.
 I use React-Router for client-side page routing so anything relating to Routes or the Router go in this folder.

-- __tests__ – This folder is missing in my example but this is where all the tests would go, some people like keeping tests next to the components they test but having all the my tests certralised is an easier way for me to work.
+- __tests__ - This folder is missing in my example but this is where all the tests would go, some people like keeping tests next to the components they test but having all the tests centralised is easier for me.

 That’s it, I highly encourage you to take a look at Ryan gist and get a deeper understanding of why this structure work.